TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
          Charset used for the internal rendering of the page content.
-It is highly recommended that this value is the same as the charset of the content coming from the main data source (eg. the database).
+It is highly recommended that this value is the same as the charset of the content coming from the main data source (e.g. the database).
 Thus you don't need to do any other conversion.

          All strings from locallang files and locale strings are (and should